xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

 ## Introduction

 In the previous articles, we introduced the concepts of [BFD over Bundle](https://xrdocs.io/ncs5500/tutorials/bfd-over-bundle-interfaces-on-ncs5500-and-ncs500/) and [BFD over Logical Bundle](https://xrdocs.io/ncs5500/tutorials/multipath-and-multihop-bfd-sessions-on-ncs5500-and-ncs500/).
 We saw the configurations and the use cases.
-In this article we will discuss the limitations of both and see the why we need their coexistence.
+In this article we will discuss their limitations, when they are used one-at-a-time and see the why we need their coexistence.

 ## Quick recap

 ![Screenshot 2021-08-06 at 2.45.40 PM.png]({{site.baseurl}}/images/Screenshot 2021-08-06 at 2.45.40 PM.png)

 BFD over Bundle(BoB) implementation is a standard based fast failure detection of link aggregation (LAG) member links that is interoperable between different platforms.
 BFD over Bundle implements BFD per member link.
 Whereas the Bidirectional Forwarding Detection (BFD) over Logical Bundle feature implements and deploys BFD over bundle interfaces.
 This is the fundamental difference between BLB and BoB.
-In the former the bundle interface is a single interface, whereas in the later we implement BFD per member link.
+In BLB the bundle interface is a single interface, whereas in the BoB we implement BFD per member link.
 BLB is a multipath (MP) single-hop session.If BLB is running on a bundle there is only one BFD session running.
-This implies that only one bundle member is being monitored by BFD, at any given time.
-Whereas in case of BoB we will BFD sessions equal to the number of member links.
+This implies that only one bundle-member is being monitored by BFD, at any given time.
+Whereas in case of BoB, we have BFD sessions equal to the number of member links.

 ## Limitations